piranha/solovyov.net/src/en/2017/server-side-rendering.md

 MK (I'm going to use this as an abbreviation for modnakasta.ua) is a single page application right now, which uses React internally and is written in ClojureScript.
-But we care about Google and people experience, which means we certainly care about server-sidee rendering.
+But we care about Google and people experience, which means we certainly care about server-side rendering.

 # Ancientry

-Since the whole front-end is in React, which promises to make app renderable without having access to DOM - in Node.js in particular - first idea was to render everything using Node.js.
+Since the whole front-end is in React, which promises to make app renderable without having access to DOM - in Node.js in particular - the first idea was to render everything using Node.js.
 Doesn't feel that fuzzy, does it?
 Especially given that there is a new shiny super-fast JS engine in Java 8: Nashorn.
 And first experiments showed that it's indeed very fast, faster than Node.js

-"That's great" I though and we started building an app (not SSR, an app itself).
+"That's great," I thought and we started building an app (not SSR, an app itself).
 When the app became at least somewhat usable the time has come for a reality check.
 Loading our ~2-3k loc application into Nashorn proved difficult:
-8 Gb of heap was barely enough to load JS file and after 30 seconds of hard work it spit "this expression in your JS is invalid" error.
+8 Gb of heap was barely enough to load JS file and after 30 seconds of hard work, it spits "this expression in your JS is invalid" error.
 Fixing few of those errors (mostly by commenting code) showed that there is no way we could develop with an environment like that.

 # Antiquity

 So the Node.js at last.
-Architecture was simple: we put compiled JS file inside of API server uberjar, on start write it somewhere, and run Node.js against it.
+The architecture was simple: we put compiled JS file inside of API server uber jar, on start write it somewhere, and run Node.js against it.
 After that communicate with Node via HTTP: proxy user requests there, proxy rendered HTML back.

 Because Node.js is single-threaded it's totally wrong to have a single process - so our API server becomes a process pool manager and a load balancer.

-Also we make a request for data while component is mounted.
-Which is fine for the browser, you just wait a little and response comes back, but on server your request is already gone, nobody waits for the response and that data is not rendered.
+Also, we make a request for data while a component is mounted.
+Which is fine for the browser, you just wait for a bit, the response comes back and the browser will render that data.
+But on server user request is already gone: your first version of an "empty" component was already sent to a user because rendering process does not wait for the data to be received.

 Which was fixed by making it two-pass renderer: first you rendered to kick off the data gather process, and when all XHR activity stops, app is rendered one more to have full content.
-That takes around 300 ms on fairly simple page in optimistic case.
+That takes around 300 ms on a fairly simple page in optimistic case.

 Can't forget to mention that Node.js also leaked memory.
 Profilers did not help so I went lazy `uwsgi` way: made a Node process restart every 1000 requests.

-But what won't you suffer for the beauty of the result?
+But what won't you sacrifice for the sake of result?
 So we've got this system in place (not in production yet though) and I went to Philly for Clojure/Conj 2015.

 # Enlightenment